-At the data collection layer, the upstream data collected in real-time is divided into user behavior logs, product dimension tables, merchant dimension tables, and user dimension tables.
+At the data collection layer, the upstream data collected in real-time is divided into logs, product dimension tables, merchant dimension tables, and user dimension tables.
 Dimension tables are used because the different businesses do not store all their information in logs during tracking.
-If all the information is stored in user behavior logs, the business is inflexible.
+If all the information is stored in logs, the business is inflexible.
 Therefore, dimension tables are used to store more information for businesses.

-The collected user behavior logs are written into Realtime Compute for Apache Flink.
+The collected logs are written into Realtime Compute for Apache Flink.
 Data in dimension tables, such as user dimension tables and product dimension tables, is archived to MaxCompute.
 After preliminary calculations, the data synchronization tool (DataX) is used to synchronize the data to a batch processing engine.

-During batch processing, to query and filter data by attributes in data queries and services, you must execute Apache Flink jobs to associate and compute real-time user behavior log data and data in dimension tables.
+During batch processing, to query and filter data by attributes in data queries and services, you must execute Apache Flink jobs to associate and compute real-time log data and data in dimension tables.
 This requires the batch processing system to support high QPS (up to 65 million QPS for a single table in the search service).
 Therefore, HBase is selected as the batch processing engine for dimension tables.

 In an Apache Flink job, a real-time wide table with multiple dimension columns is output based on the user ID, product ID, and merchant ID in associated HBase dimension tables.
 Then, the data is output to the OLAP engine.
 To simplify real-time Apache Flink jobs and reduce the real-time computing workload, we filter real-time logs, associate them, and then output the detail data downstream.
 This requires the downstream engine to support KV queries, OLAP multidimensional interactive queries, and unified stream and batch queries.